English Monarchs Series Publishers

 One significant event which might suggest some change at Methuen and their wish to pass the series to another publisher is the change of ownership of the publishing group in which Methuen resided during the mid-1990s.
 Methuen was part of Reid International which sold off some of its publishing units at this point in time.
 This may have resulted in a re-alignment of the areas in which Methuen published.
 If this is so then Yale found the series an attractive package to acquire and one which meshed with their own publishing agenda.
 Conveniently, Yale’s secondary publishing address was (and remains) in London.
 The London office was established in 1961 (again, a significant year for Eyre and Spottiswoode with the first publication of the landmark biography of King John - later added to the English Monarchs series).
 It must be presumed that editorial decisions about the English Monarchs series have been made at the London office of Yale since that point.
 The London office says it "originates" about 120 books per year so it certainly has the authority to commission books from there, rather be subordinate to New Haven's commissioning decisions with regards to British interests.

 Yale states in the '' page on the website of the London office that it was after the 1980s that the publisher in Britain "...expanded to include history, biography, politics, music, religion, literature and current affairs."
 The publisher's new interest in these named fields of study neatly co-incided with Methuen's contraction and abandonment of superior history and the English Monarchs series.
+It is to the credit of the then Managing Director in the London office, Robert Baldock, that Yale proceeded to take on the series, refurbish it, and build upon the strong foundations set by David Douglas and J.J.
+Scarisbrick - especially in the wake of Methuen's neglect.

 SERIES GENERAL EDITORS